morgenfriedel/dotfiles/README.md

 # dotfiles

-These dotfiles are for a Debian 9 host machine using KVM/QEMU to run development environments based on Ubuntu 16.04+.
-Both of these installations are made from the server editions available at each distro's website in order to reduce bloat.
+These dotfiles are for a Debian 12.1 hypervisor using KVM/QEMU.
+The hosted VMs will run Ubuntu 22.04+ along with the configs included here primarily for development purposes.
+Both of these installations are made from the server editions available at each distro's website (as opposed to the desktop editions) to keep unused packages and services to a minimum.

 Configs shared between the two systems are located in the `shared` folder.
 Configs unique to each system are located in their respective folders along with documentation for each disparity.
 Each folder also contains a complete package list installed on each system.